Orange-OpenSource/a11y-guidelines/src/en/articles/single-page-app.md

 Screen readers used by visually impaired people inform the user automatically when a new page is loaded by the browser.
 In the context of an <abbr title="single-page application">SPA</abbr>, page changes do not lead to reloading by the browser.
 The screen reader therefore has no way of warning the user.

-An acceptable solution is to move the focus to the first title `<h1>` of the current page.
+An acceptable solution is to move the focus to the first heading `<h1>` of the current page.
 This will cause it to be read by the screen reader, so the user will be warned that a new page is displayed.
 Note that by default an `<h1>` tag is not focusable.
 To allow it to receive focus via Javascript, you must add a `tabindex="-1"` attribute to it.

 ## Notify the user of updates inside the page